-The contents are discussed in more detail in Appendix 5.
+The contents are discussed in more detail in Annex 2.

-6.4.13 Copies of a site summary (English Heritage 1991) or data structure report (see Appendix 1 and Historic Scotland 1996a) must be submitted to the appropriate Sites and Monuments Record, the national archaeological record and, where appropriate, the central government conservation organisation within a reasonable period, normally within six months of completion of the fieldwork or earlier, as may be specified by contractual or grant conditions.
-This should contain sufficient detail to help researchers to find and access the project archive.
-A suitable format is set out in Annex 5.
-In Scotland, a summary interim report must be published in an annual regional or national digest of fieldwork (Historic Scotland 1996f).
+3.4.13 Copies of a site summary or data structure report (see Annexes 2 & 4) must be submitted to the appropriate Sites and Monuments Record/Historic Environment Record, the national archaeological record and, where appropriate, the central government conservation organisation within a reasonable period, normally within six months of completion of the fieldwork or earlier, as may be specified by contractual or grant conditions.
+This should contain sufficient detail to help researchers find and access the project archive.
+Where it is possible to submit a record to an appropriate online index, a record should be completed and supplied within an agreed timeframe to ensure that other practitioners are aware of work in progress.
+In Scotland, a summary interim report must be published in an annual regional or national digest of fieldwork.
 For the United Kingdom and Isle of Man as a whole, it is considered that fuller publication of the majority of projects is required.